change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 </div>

 However, what if we wanted to see the data type associated with each column header?
 Luckily, there is a quick and easy way to do this by accessing the `dtypes` attribute. `dtypes` is a series maintained by each `DataFrame` that contains the data type for each column inside a `DataFrame`.
-As an example if we want to access the `dtypes` attribute the `DataFrame` called `df` (seen below) we can access the `dtypes` of the `DataFrame`.
+As an example, if we want to access the `dtypes` attribute the `DataFrame` called `df` (seen below) we can access the `dtypes` of the `DataFrame`.

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E5_1_types_dataframe.png" alt="Types Dataframe" caption="" %}